Code-Institute-Submissions/project-5/README.md

 ## **What could be done better?**

-- Could take the advantage of WTForms which could greatly speed up the development
 - MUCH better error handling.
 Right now, minimum to none
 - Again, tests has been done manually or with little use of automated tests
 - Also need to push to GitHub more often and or number the pushes more clearly